aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-flatopc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert OFT to FLATOPC format for various applications.
+OFT is an Outlook template format which is used to create emails with predefined content.
+FLATOPC is a Microsoft Word format which is used to store documents in XML format.
+Converting OFT to FLATOPC is a tedious task and requires a lot of manual effort.

+<h2>How Aspose.Total helps for oft to flatopc conversion</h2>

-For a Python developer, who is trying to add a OFT to FLATOPC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/), which makes the conversion of OFT to FLATOPC easy using Python.
 It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word FLATOPC format.
+This process is automated and requires minimal manual effort.
+Aspose.Total for Python via .NET is a reliable and efficient solution for OFT to FLATOPC conversion.

 {{% /blocks/products/pf/feature-page-summary %}}